eclipse-sumo/sumo/docs/web/docs/Tutorials/RailwayScenario.md

 # Overview

 The following tutorial explains how to build a railways scenario for the combined German states of Berlin and Brandenburg based on OSM and GTFS data.
+The resulting scenario models scheduled passenger traffic for one day of operations.

 The OSM data is obtained from [geofabrik](https://download.geofabrik.de/europe/germany/brandenburg-latest.osm.pbf).
 The GTFS data is obtained from the